KatherineMichel/creating-a-self-hosted-church-website/coding-approaches/jekyll-approach.md

 The post will automatically populate a blog post description on the blog homepage with a link to an automatically populated blog post page

-Example Post on Blog Homepage
+Example post on blog homepage
 ![](images/blog-post-example-homepage.png)

-Blog Post Page
+Blog post page
 ![](images/blog-post-example.png)